HelloRobCourse/hellorobcourse.github.io/mbot/index.md

     2. Open the Pico device folder in NoMachine.
 Drag and drop the script `mbot.uf2` into the folder.
 The Pico will reboot automatically.

 4. **Test the calibration.** Follow the [Quick Start Guide](/mbot/quick-start) to make sure your robot can drive around!

+**Something not right?** If your robot doesn't drive properly, you may have a hardware issue.
+See the [debugging tips](/mbot/debug-tips#motor-or-encoder-issues) to check for hardware issues.